Amorezard/GroupProjectAi_Burcham_Ledesma_FeatherStone/README.md

 - The current implementation uses sample coordinates.
 For a production version, you'll need to replace these with actual GPS coordinates of campus buildings.
 - For better performance, consider optimizing 3D models and using compressed textures.

+## How to Use

+1. Select your starting location from the dropdown or by clicking on the map
+2. Select your destination
+3. Click "Find Path" to generate the optimal route
+4. Follow the turn-by-turn directions displayed in the sidebar

+## AI Features

+The wayfinding application leverages several AI technologies:

+- **Pathfinding Algorithms**: Uses A* search algorithm to find optimal paths between locations
+- **Spatial Intelligence**: Analyzes campus layout to provide the most efficient routes
+- **Context-Aware Routing**: Considers factors like accessibility and building hours
+- **Natural Language Directions**: Translates complex paths into easy-to-follow instructions

+## Future Enhancements

+- Indoor navigation with floor-to-floor directions
+- Integration with class schedules for personalized navigation
+- Real-time updates for construction zones and detours
+- Voice-guided navigation for accessibility